wangela/wittier/README.md

 - [x] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 - [x] Replies should be prefixed with the username and the reply_id should be set when posting the tweet.
 - [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
+- [ ] Fancy profile page effects like blurring and resizing the background banner image when panning
 - [ ] Allow user to switch between accounts
+- [ ] Allow user to add an account, or swipe to delete an account

 The following **additional** features are implemented:
 - [x] Timestamps are displayed with relative date formatting